 Full-year residents can only deduct amounts paid during the tax year.
-Part-year residents can only include those amounts paid while they were New Jersey residents.
+Part-year residents can only deduct those amounts paid while they were New Jersey residents.

 Archer MSA Contributions

 New Jersey follows the federal rules for deducting qualified Archer MSA contributions.
 Your contribution cannot be more than 75% of your annual health plan deductible (65% if you have a self-only plan).
 Excess contributions that you withdraw before the due date of your tax return are not taxable.
 However, you must report the earnings associated with the excess contributions you withdraw as wages on the 'Wages, salaries, tips, and other employee compensation' line of your tax return.

 If you are considered self-employed for federal tax purposes, or you received wages in 2022 from an S corporation in which you were a more-than-2% shareholder, you can deduct the amount you paid during the year for health insurance for yourself, your spouse/civil union partner or domestic partner, and your dependents.
 Your deduction cannot be more than the amount of your earned income, as defined for federal tax purposes, from the business under which the insurance plan was established.